storesafe/cordova-sqlite-storage/README.md

   - Database close and delete operations not yet implemented
   - Very limited testing: tests are in `simple-test-windows`.
 Cannot be tested by existing QUnit test suite in `test-www` since QUnit cannot be run on Windows (8.1+).
   - Visual C++ build file is provided for Windows 8.1 only.
 Visual C++ build support for Windows Phone 8.1 will be added later.
+  - Not all Windows targets are supported by automatic installation

 ## Announcements